al-ghalib/al-ghalib/README.md

 - 🔭 I’m currently working on  the backend technology with C# and Python.
 Also, I am exploring ML and GenAI.

-- 🌱 I’m currently learning Backend Engineering, LLMs.
+- 🌱 Currently exploring Backend stuff and LLMs.

-- 👯 I’m looking to collaborate on Projects and Research works
+- 👯 Looking to collaborate on Open Source Projects and Research works

-- 💬 Ask me about Sql, Python, C++, JavaScript, NLP
+- 💬 Ask me about Python, C++/C#, JavaScript, Multimodal AI

 <br>